ServiceNow System Administrator Certification Guide

 The 5 Core Exam Domains You Must Master

-Envision these domains as the interconnected systems of a complex enterprise application.
-Database Administration is the engine – the most powerful and critical component.
-User Interface & Navigation represents the intuitive dashboard and controls, enabling users to interact effectively.
-All domains must function harmoniously to deliver a robust and efficient service management platform.
+View these domains as the interconnected systems of a complex enterprise application.
+Database Administration is the engine.
+It is the most powerful and important component.
+User Interface & Navigation acts as the dashboard that allows the user to control the engine.
+All parts must work together to create a functional service management platform.
+The following table gives a clear view of the domains and their weights.
+Use it as a checklist while you study.

 ServiceNow CSA Exam Domain Breakdown

 This table offers a high-level overview of the exam's focus areas.
-Utilize it as a checklist to structure your studies and ensure comprehensive coverage of all critical components.
+Utilize it as a checklist to structure your studies and ensure coverage of all components.

 | Exam Domain | Weighting | Key Topics Covered |